 The Lupus Foundation of America is dedicated to finding new ways to better understand and treat lupus, and we thank Dr. Werth and her colleagues for their continuous efforts to help solve the cruel mystery of lupus.
-Learn more about photosensitivity.
+More information about photosensitivity can be found here.

 More about the Study

 In the study conducted by Dr. Werth and her colleagues, 83% of lupus patients reported having some form of photosensitivity.
 Overall, worsening of skin lupus in response to sunlight was reported by 69% of the group.
 Many people reported early transient skin lupus lesions that occurred after a few hours to a day and then resolve within a week, while others had lesions that occurred early after sun exposure, but persisted for a few weeks to months.
 About 10% of people noted the worsening of skin lupus in response to sun happens only after a number of days.
 60% of patients who felt their skin lupus worsened after sun exposure also had other reactions to the sun.
 Some patients report a transient skin eruption after sun exposure that was not their typical skin lupus, termed polymorphous light eruption (PMLE)-like reaction.
 Others had a generalized sense of itching, stinging, or burning of skin that affected their skin, but without a skin eruption.
 Lastly, 33% of patients had systemic symptoms after sun exposure, including joint pain, weakness, fatigue, or headaches.
 These different types of reactions can occur sometimes in the same patient.